Jaroslav Hašek: Works

 Švejk has been dramatized several times, Hašek himself performed the first dramatization for the Emil Artur Longen "Revolutionary Scene"; in 1928 Švejk turned into a theater performance of Hašek's friend Max Brod, in 1963 by Pavel Kohout.
 The international adaptation was achieved by the adaptation of Schweik in the Second World War by the German playwright and director Bertold Brecht.

+Tributes

+On 30 April 2013, Google celebrated Jaroslav Hasek's 130th Birthday with a doodle.